JeyBySy/MapaManiaPH/README.md

-# 🇵🇭 MapaMania — Challenge your knowledge of the Philippine map!
+# 🇵🇭 MapaManiaPH — Challenge your knowledge of the Philippine map!

-**MapaMania** is a web-based quiz game that challenges you to learn and identify cities, provinces, and municipalities of the Philippines through an engaging, interactive SVG map.
+**MapaManiaPH** is a web-based quiz game that challenges you to learn and identify cities, provinces, and municipalities of the Philippines through an engaging, interactive SVG map.

 ### 🎮 Game Modes